ImperialCollegeLondon/dev-ops-python-template/README.md

 - Use pre-commit hooks

 Built using a combination of https://github.com/alastairtree/python-cli-devenv-and-ci-sample and https://github.com/ImperialCollegeLondon/poetry_template .
 Thanks Alastair Crabtree and the computer research team at Imperial!
+# Jupyter Notebooks and ipytest
+Follow the README in notebooks/ to also view a good practice jupyter notebook, including ipytest integration for testing with the notebook environment

 ## Developer Quick start